sdimitri31/site-susodimitri/README.md

 ﻿Changelog :

+Version 1.5:
+- Add: Permission to manage contacts added to admin role

 Version 1.4:
 - Add: Show stats for urls in visits dashboard
 - Fix: Comments added in Visit and VisitController